compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## IIT alumni are encouraged to share with us one (most) memorable experience at IIT

 Not really any security-related events.
 Some really memorable classes.

-General Questions
-* What is cyber-security from your viewpoint?
-Why is cyber-security important?
+Being a TA was a great experience because you get to see a little more of what's behind the educational curtain.
+Maybe I was naive but up until I was a TA, I didn't really think about education as an endeavor, just as a thing that was happening to me, or that I was trying to get.

-* Give some real cyber-incident that you have experienced in your work?
+## Give some real cyber-incident that you have experienced in your work?
-* As a student, how do they have better cyber-security hygiene?
-* What are companies doing to promote security and best practices?
-* Your thoughts in some recent cyber-events e.g., FBI vs Apple, Sony Hack, cyber attack to the Ukraine's power grid...
-* Why isn’t the government more up to date?

-Advice to the CS department, College of Science and the University
-* How is IIT’s security?
+Well, some of those aren't great for speaking about in public.
+Here's a funny one that turned out ok.
+Just after a certain person had been let go from a company where I worked, all of the names of our employees in Zendesk (our support and reporting system) began changing to weird nicknames, and every time we fixed them, they would just change back.
+So we suspected the person.
+But it turned out that we had just released to production an application inline integration with Zendesk that over-wrote the names every time someone made a note or replied to a comment.
+But for a day or so in there we frantically changed a lot of passwords, and we did some really intense debugging and some really thorough searching through the application logs.

-* How shall IIT get prepared for cyber-security training? teaching, research areas, outreach, etc.
+## How can IIT be better at cybersecurity training? (teaching, research areas, outreach, etc)

+That's a great question.
+I think that this panel is a big start.
+I think that colloquiums and research paper reading groups are pretty great for academic advancement in the field.
+Definitely go to meetups and conferences if you can.
+Read the literature!
+Do some googling.
+I think that the campus ACM could make a big contribution here with student-run sessions, but the problem here is the "don't know what you don't know" quadrant of knowledge.
+Someone needs to know the name of the thing that they don't know, in order to get started.
+In order to learn what the things are that you don't know, meetups and conferences are super great.

-Advice to current IIT students
+## Advice to current IIT students

-* What are the hot/cool areas in cyber-security today? e.g., Internet of things, mobile computing, distributed storage, cloud ...
+### What are the hot/cool areas in cyber-security today?

+Everything.
+Literally everything.
+Internet of things is a huge steaming pile of insecurity, so that's an easy place to get some big wins.
+Mobile computing has some big opportunities to be very creepy and invasive and therefore it's a good place to put some security attention.

-* What are the most needed skills in cyber-security job market?
+### What are the most needed skills in cyber-security job market?
-* How do they get a career in cyber-security?
-We know that government, industry, industry lab have different requirements.

-passphorase / password
-banking on free wifi

-rsa - wht it means, handshaking
+[Systems thinking](https://en.wikipedia.org/wiki/Systems_thinking), good teamwork, clear communication, and diligence.
+Like everything else, basically.

+## Are passwords obsolete?

+Probably, but I don't know if there's widespread agreement on what to use instead.

+## Why does credit card information get stolen so often?

+Because it's a high-value target and therefore a lot of people aim at it.
+Also card skimmers and the USA's deeply incomplete implementation of chip-and-pin cards. [source1](http://www.usatoday.com/story/money/personalfinance/2015/10/01/us-shifts-credit-cards-chip-signature-still-do/73145306/) [source2](https://www.quora.com/Why-is-the-USA-adopting-chip-signature-and-not-chip-pin) [source3](http://www.wired.com/2015/09/big-security-fix-credit-cards-wont-stop-fraud/)

 ## IIT specific resources